-- 5.1.4 Foods and beverages prepared or served as part of teaching curriculum outcomes in high school courses associated with food and nutrition may not always align with the School Food and Beverage Standards. - 5.1.5 Food or beverages at an on-site school-wide event must align with the School Food and Beverage Standards. - 5.1.6 At the administrator's approval up to ten times a year, food or beverages that do not align with the School Food and Beverage Standards may be included at a school-wide event. - 5.2 Foods and Beverages Sold, Served and Available at Off-site School Activities and Events - 5.2.1 For off-site school activities and events, schools should strive to align food and beverages sold, served and available with the School Food and Beverage Standards where possible.
-In situations where adherence is not possible, the priority will be to select the healthiest available options.
+- 5.1.4 Foods and beverages prepared or served as part of teaching curriculum outcomes in high school courses associated with food and nutrition may not always align with the School Food and Beverage Standards. - 5.1.5 Food or beverages at an on-site school-wide event must align with the School Food and Beverage Standards. - 5.1.6 At the administrator's approval up to ten times a year, food or beverages that do not align with the School Food and Beverage Standards may be included at a school-wide event. - 5.2 Foods and Beverages Sold, Served and Available After the Regular School Day or at Off-site School Activities and Events - 5.2.1 For after the regular school day or off-site school activities and events, schools should strive to align food and beverages sold, served and available with the School Food and Beverage Standards.